microsoft/AIforEarthDataSets/data/modis-mcd43a4.md

 ...contains information from spectral band 1.

-A complete Python example of accessing and plotting a MODIS image is available in the notebook provided in the accompanying [sample notebook](modis-mcd43a4.ipynb).

 We also provide a read-only SAS (shared access signature) token to allow access to MODIS data via, e.g., BlobFuse, which allows you to mount blob containers as drives:

 `st=2019-07-26T22%3A24%3A15Z&se=2032-07-27T22%3A24%3A00Z&sp=rl&sv=2018-03-28&sr=c&sig=ENT24qUY%2BlxL93XMykFQwfq4ctHDPLmYPDaaAn7YI3Q%3D`